 RESULTS

 Animals

-During 2013 lesions from 6 reindeer were tested at meat inspection and 41 wolves submitted to necropsy were tested with the SSCT.
-E. granulosus was not detected in any animals in 2013.
+During 2014 no suspect lesions from reindeer were found at meat inspection.
+A total of 29 wolves submitted for necropsy were tested with the SSCT.
+E. granulosus was not detected in any animals in 2014.

 Humans

-In 2103, 17 cases of cystic echinococcosis were reported, which is a decrease from the peak in 2010 (when 30 cases were reported).
-In 2013, the reported cases ranged from 17 to 80 years of age (median 41 years), 10 were women and 7 were men.
+In 2014, 21 cases of cystic echinococcosis were reported.
+Annually around 15-20 cases are reported in Sweden.
+However, during 2010, 29 cases were reported which may have been due to a delay in the reporting of cases from the previous year.
+In 2014, the reported cases ranged in age from 17 to 73 years (median 36 years), 7 were women and 13 were men and one case where the sex of the patient was not recorded.
 They were all considered to have been infected abroad in areas where the parasite is endemic and the most frequently specified country of infection was Iraq (6 cases).

 DISCUSSION

 E. granulosus has not been detected in Sweden in animals since the late 1990s, when it was reported in two reindeer in the northernmost regions of Sweden, bordering Norway and Finland.
 The parasite is prevalent in several European countries.
 In Finland it has occurred in wildlife (wolves, moose and reindeer); in other European countries it is identified mainly in a cycle between dogs and farm animals.

 Enzootic bovine leucosis

 BACKGROUND

 Enzootic bovine leucosis (EBL) is caused by bovine leukaemia virus, which is an oncovirus in the family Retroviridae.
 The viral infection is transmitted by infected lymphocytes via contact with contaminated biological material from an infected animal.
 Sweden was declared officially free from EBL by the European Union (EU) in January 2001 (former Decision 2001/28/EC, currently Decision 2003/467/EC last amended by Decision 2005/764/ EC).
 Before this, a voluntary control programme had started in 1990 and a mandatory eradication programme had been running since the autumn of 1995.

 DISEASE

-EBL is characterised by multiple cases of multicentric lymphosarcoma in adult cattle within a herd after an incubation period of 4-5 years.
+EBL is characterized by multiple cases of multicentric lymphosarcoma in adult cattle within a herd after an incubation period of 4-5 years.
 The tumours can develop rapidly in many sites, which may cause variable clinical signs depending on the site.
 Persistent lymphocytosis, without clinical signs, develops earlier but rarely before 2 years of age.

 LEGISLATION

 EBL is included in the Swedish legislation for notifiable diseases (SJVFS 2013:23).
 EBL is also on the OIE list of infectious diseases and current surveillance standards are given in EU legislation, Directive 64/432/EEC.

 SURVEILLANCE

 The purpose of the surveillance is to document freedom from EBL in accordance to Directive 64/432/ EEC.
 Växa Sverige (former Swedish Dairy Association) is responsible for this surveillance, which is approved and financed by the Swedish Board of Agriculture.

 From 2010 onwards, surveillance in dairy herds has been performed by random sampling of at least 1,700 herds every year.
 Bulk milk samples are collected within the quality control programmes of the dairies.
 The surveillance in beef herds is performed with an aim to random sample 1-3 animals per herd in at least 2,900 herds every year.
 Serum is collected from slaughtered cattle above 2 years of age originating from sampled herds.
 The betweenherd design prevalence is 0.2% and the within-herd design prevalence 15%, with a 99% confidence.
-Details on numbers of herds and animals tested 2013 are given in Table 7.
+Details on numbers of herds and animals tested in 2014 are given in table 5.

 Diagnostic testing is performed at the National Veterinary Institute.
 Both milk and sera are analysed using an antibody ELISA (Svanovir® BLV GP-51 ELISA).

 RESULTS

-No positive samples were found in 2013.
+No positive samples were found in 2014.